paulfcollins/public-azure/Azure-Lighthouse/README.md

    * Scripts to remove the assignments and definitions for the Audit and Deny policies [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-removal)

 ## Deploy the Demo

+  **Steps 1, 2, & 3 are carried out in the Azure AD Tenant of the MSP (referred to as the 'Management' tenant below)**
-1. The first part of the process is the create Azure Active Directory groups that will be used to manage a 'Customer' Tenant.
-These groups could be based on specific roles and it easier to assign permissions to groups rather than having to manage indivdual users.
-Users that need access to the Tenant can then be added to the group appropriate to their role.
+1. The first part of the process is the create Azure Active Directory groups in the 'Management' Tenant that will be used to manage a 'Customer' subscription.
+These groups could be based on specific roles and it is easier to assign permissions to groups rather than having to manage indivdual users.
+Users that need access to the 'Customer' subscription can then be added to the group appropriate to their role.
    * Create an AAD Group that will be assigned the **_Contributor_** role
    * Create an AAD Group that will be assigned the **_Resource Policy Contributor_** role
    * Add users to these groups

-2. The process requires the _Id_ of the tenant that will be the 'Management' Tenant.
+2. The process requires the _Id_ of the 'Management' Tenant.
 One way to find the _Tenant Id_ is to use the [Get-AzTenant](https://docs.microsoft.com/en-us/powershell/module/az.accounts/get-aztenant?view=azps-4.3.0) cmdlet either in [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) from the Azure Portal or via PowerShell.
 After running the command and noting the returned value for the _TenantId_, it will be used in the deployment template parameter file in the [Arm Templates Folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/arm-templates).

 3. Next, we need the _Id_ of the Azure AD Group(s) and Subscription Role(s) and we get these by running the following cmdlets:
    * `(Get-AzADGroup -DisplayName '<AAD GROUP NAME>').id`